namshi/godo/README.md

 and an optional description (which is printed when you do `godo help` or `godo`)
 * `hostfile`: you can omit it, it's used not to always ask you to trust SSH host

+## Gotchas

+Currently all servers need to be in your `known_hosts` file (ie. you have to have SSHed into them at least once before using them with godo).

 ## Tests

 Run the tests with: